 - Decant and label

-Decant into a suitable container and label your body polish with name, date and batch number.
+Decant into a suitable container and label your body polish with the name, date and batch number.

 - Before changing the essential oil and/or the total amount of any essential oil you use, please make sure any essential oil percentage in the formulation conforms with the IFRA guidelines.